All Episodes

 Absolutely.

-And it will create, in some cases, with certain strains of bacteria, flu-like symptoms.
+And it will create, in some cases, with certain strains of bacteria, flu-like symptoms and lethargy, you ache, respiratory problems.

-If you recall, people who went swimming, in water that was at a high level of coliform bacteria or
+If you recall people who have went swimming in water that was at a high level of coliform bacteria or sewage bacteria or raw sewage, they get sick just absorbing it.

-And they get flu-like symptoms.
+And they get flu-like symptoms, they ache all over.

 It's the same type of thing, including fevers.

-That's just immersion in a bacterial form, and the bacteria will, in fact, find its way through the body, and it will make you sick.
+That's just immersion in a bacterial form, and the bacteria will in fact find its way through the body and it will make you sick.

-Well, I think that, in fact, if you dispense something in aerosol form at a high altitude and it gets back to the ground, and you inhale this or it's on your skin or something like that, Whatever type of illnesses that critter will create, you're
+Well, I think that in fact if you dispend something in aerosol form at a high altitude and it gets back to the ground and you inhale this or it's on your skin or something like that, whatever type of illnesses that critter will create, you're going to get it.

-Because they're looking for food.
+And because it's looking for food.

-But it was bacteria that in fact was designed, or designated, to eat a bunch of petroleum compounds.
+But it was bacteria that in fact was designed or designated to eat a bunch of petroleum compounds.

 So it was obviously going after oil.

-And it does make you sick, too, just like a virus or something like that.
+And it does make you sick too, just like a virus or something like that.

-But again, it depends on what type of bacteria it is, and there's many, many types, as you know, and what they're designed to do in nature.
+And there's many, many types, as you know, and what they're designed to do in nature.

-Okay, Mike, you as an environmentalist have testified in front of Congress, so you've had some contact with our federal government.
+Okay, Mike, you, as an environmentalist, have testified in front of Congress, so you've had some contact with our federal government.

-Can you imagine A program, a black program, in which they know the ozone is depleting at a horrendous rate, contributing to global warming, causing all this trouble, and they are desperately engaging in this massive program trying to replenish ozone, and they are considering the health risks to all of us down here on the ground to be acceptable,
+Can you imagine a program, a black program, in which they know the ozone is depleting at a horrendous rate, contributing to global warming, causing all this trouble, and they are desperately engaging in this massive program, trying to replenish ozone, and they are considering the health risks to all of us down here on the ground to be acceptable.

 Yes, absolutely what you said, I would concur with that.

-But yet, the downside of it is, I've even told people before on some sites that I've been aware of, that they should evacuate everybody from a five mile radius of this place.
+But yet the downside of it is I've even told people before on some sites that I've been aware of that they should evacuate everybody from a five-mile radius of this place.

 That's how bad it is.

-Yes, because there are some real nasty environmental problems in this United States, especially around Superfunds, that have been there for an awful, awful long time, and they've never gotten cleaned up.
+Yes, because there are some real nasty environmental problems in this United States, especially around super funds, that have been there for an awful, awful long time.

 But when the political machine kicks in, you know, hey, it's anybody's guess as to what you may be living around.